Gaulle7971/daigaulle.github.io/content/publication2/conference-paper/index.md

 ---
-title: 'Gaussian-Mixture-Model-Based Model Predictive Control for Space Robot in Task-space'
+title: 'A Whole-Body Compliance Control Strategy of Truss Crawling for Multi-Arm Space Robots'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - Ziran,Liu
   - Zijian,Dai
+  - Peiji,Wang
+  - Tao,Lin
   - Chengfei,Yue
-  - Peiji,Wang
-  - Xibin,Cao

 # Author notes (optional)

-date: '2023-03-27T00:15:39Z'
+date: '2024-05-01T00:15:39Z'
 # doi: 'https://www.sys-ele.com/EN/10.12305/j.issn.1001-506X.2023.11.27'

 # Schedule page publish date (NOT publication's date).